habi/gratipay.com/www/about/policies/terms-of-service.md

   1. Project Owners can use the Service to distribute payments to Collaborators.

-  1. Collaborators can receive payments from Project Owners because of their collaboration in the Project's Work and for no other reason.
+  1. Collaborators may only receive payments from Project Owners for their collaboration in the Project's Work.

   1. Gratipay is not a party to any agreement between Project Owners and Collaborators, and is not responsible to either the Project Owner or the